 All of the therapeutic approaches discussed here have shown to be highly effective in helping people with eating disorders.
 The skills that are designed in each of these approaches are taught in all levels of care, including residential, partial hospitalization/intensive day program, and intensive outpatient.
 They are then carried forward into outpatient programming when clients discharge from higher levels of care.

 Regardless of modality, it is important to seek professional help and treatment if you or a loved one is experiencing eating disordered symptoms.
 Eating disorders are very serious illnesses and are among the highest in mortality rates across all mental health.
 Compassion, growth, and collaboration between a therapist and the patient are elemental in eating disorder treatment.

 Fairburn, C.G.
 (2008).
 Cognitive behavioral therapy and eating disorders.
 New York, NY: The Guilford Press.

-Krista is the National Director of Brain-Based Therapies and a Clinical Education Specialist.
+Krista is the Director of Clinical Outreach Education.
 Clinically she draws from a variety of methods, including TBT-S, EMDR, cognitive behavioral therapy (CBT), FBT, and acceptance and commitment therapy (ACT), and often incorporates the use of the creative process in conjunction with the more traditional therapeutic process.
 She earned her Masters of Science from Fuller Theological Seminary, School of Psychology and her Doctorate in Clinical Psychology with an emphasis in family and pediatrics from Azusa Pacific University.
 She trained at Harbor UCLA Medical Center and Loma Linda Children’s Hospital in neuropsych.
 Away from work, Krista loves being a mom to her three boys, playing outside, going on adventures with her family, skiing, hiking, biking, and camping.